Rus1130/projects/froggyscript3/docs.md

 << 1 > 2 >>
 <<true>>
 <<'hello'>eq('world')>>

+# variable_reference
+$myVariable
 ```
+Variable references are used to reference a variable without resolving the variable itself.
+This is used to pass variables as arguments to keywords.

 ### Keyword Type Annotations
 Keywords can take only specific types as arguments.
 In documentation, this is how it is notated:
 ```